plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Items.md

 If they chose to find an Item, they gain a Supply facedown.
 Then turn that Supply faceup.

+An Adventurer cannot carry an Item or Supply if it would make their total Weight go over zero.

 ## Equipping Items

 When an Adventurer equips an Item, they remove all Components of their currently equipped Item from their Gear.
 Then they add all components of the new Item to their Gear.

 ## Missing Components